This article may contain compensated links. See our full disclosure here

 - Cacio Marzolino – fresh pecorino cheese – named after March madness

 - Fava beans – eaten raw straight out of the pods in Tuscany

 - Colomba – a Spring/Easter cake with a similar dough to panetone

 - Discover more of Tuscany in The Best Towns in Tuscany to visit and explore

-- Listen: to our previous episode with Arianna on Chianti where she talks about her home region and the importance of seasons on agriculture and culture Episode #057: Tuscany’s Chianti region with Arianna Cini and we welcome the change in season in Episode #089 Harvest in Tuscany as well as some other corners in Tuscany in Episode #079 Maremma exploring Tuscany’s undiscovered coast and Episode #060 Garfagnana – My Tuscany with Buzz Mccarthy
+- Listen: to our other episodes with Arianna on Chianti where she talks about her home region and the importance of seasons on agriculture and culture Episode #057: Tuscany’s Chianti region with Arianna Cini and we welcome the change in season in Episode #089 Harvest in Tuscany as well as some other corners in Tuscany in Episode #079 Maremma exploring Tuscany’s undiscovered coast and Episode #060 Garfagnana – My Tuscany with Buzz Mccarthy

 - Join our exclusive Untold Italy Insiders to help plan your trips, come together with fellow travelers, to share travel finds and inspiration, and learn more about bella Italia!